Skin color names can be confusing at times, believe me, I know!

 Why do people have different skin tones?

-It is due to a pigment present in the skin called ‘melanin.’
 The amount of melanin present in the skin decides the skin tone.
 In addition to this, exposure to the sun is also a deciding factor depending on your geographical location.

 What are the four main types of skin tones?